 - On The Penguins of Madagascar, Kowalski creates a cloning machine he plans to use to revive an extinct penguin with a feather sample from a specimen in the Museum of Natural History.
 Unfortunately, the mission goes wrong and they clone a dodo instead, who turns out to be suicidally reckless, so they have to clone him again... and again, and again, and again.

-- There is a lot of talk about doing this for some extinct animals such as Mammoths but only a few extinct species have ever actually been brought back.
-For example the extinct Pyrenean Ibex was resurrected by cloning; though it died from lung problems 7 minutes after birth.
+- There is a lot of talk about doing this for some extinct animals such as Mammoths, but only a few extinct species have ever actually been brought back.
+For example, the extinct Pyrenean Ibex was resurrected by cloning; though it died from lung problems 7 minutes after birth.
 And there's basically no chance of getting genetic material for something as long-extinct as a dinosaurnote .
 Sorry.